Tariqul911/DORA-AI-Companion/README.md

 ---

 ## 👨‍💻 Author
-**Tariqul Islam** – Student Developer passionate about building soft, human-first tech.
+Tariqul Islam – Student iOS developer-in-progress with a product-driven mindset, building calm and emotionally intelligent apps for real-life impact.